onecompiler/tutorials/cpp/introduction/introduction.md

 ## Why you should learn C++?

 * Many databases like MySQL, MongoDB, MemSQL, etc are written in C++
-* C and C++ are used in developing major operating systems such as Windows, Linux, Android, Ubuntu, iOS, etc.
+* C and C++ are used in developing major operating systems such as Windows, Linux, Android, Ubuntu, iOS etc.
 * C++ has large community support.
 * C++ is used in writing compilers, web browsers, Games and even in embedded systems.
 * C++ developers are offered with high salaries.